greggman/HappyFunTimes/docs/network.md

 automatcally come up with a page that says "Start".
 If it's an Android device open the browser and go to `hft.com` or any `http://` url.

+If you're planning on running one game on your installation you might want to use these one or more of these options to start

+    hft start --dns --no-ask-name --no-menu --kiosk

+`--no-menu` removes the gear icon on the contollers. `--no-ask-name` says to skip asking the user for a name.
+If your game doesn't need names or if you're getting the name some other way then this will skip the enter-name screen.
+Finally `--kiosk` says to send players directly to the currently running game.
+Normally users go to the `/index.html` where they wait for a game to be selected.

 Setting Up an Airport Extreme
 -----------------------------